-Chickamauga and Chattanooga National Military Park will host a special 30-minute ranger-led program on Friday, Nov.
-10 at 2 p.m. highlighting the restoration work currently being done at the Chickamauga Battlefield on the 11th Michigan Infantry’s regimental monument, located on Horseshoe Ridge/Snodgrass Hill.
+Chickamauga and Chattanooga National Military Park will host a special program on Friday at 2 p.m. highlighting work currently being done at the Chickamauga Battlefield on the 15th U.S. Infantry’s regimental monument, located at Tour Stop 2 on Battleline Road.
 Staff from Northern Stone Carving, who is conducting the restoration work, will be on hand as well.

 For more information about programs at Chickamauga and Chattanooga National Military Park, contact the Chickamauga Battlefield Visitor Center at 706-866-9241, the Lookout Mountain Battlefield Visitor Center at 423-821-7786, or visit the park website at www.nps.gov/chch.